Gordon Henderson (politician): Personal life

 Henderson was born in Gillingham.
-He is married with three children, and has seven grandchildren.
+He is married to his third wife with three children, and has seven grandchildren.
 Henderson has lived on the Isle of Sheppey for over 30 years.
 He is a long time supporter of Gillingham F.C. and Partick Thistle F.C.
 Henderson has been involved in local voluntary work, as an instructor in the Army Cadet Force, as a director of the SWIM training centre in Sittingbourne and as a school governor at Eastchurch Primary School in Sheppey and the Cheyne Middle School in Sheppey.
 He is currently chairman of Litter Angels, which holds annual workshops in primary schools across Sittingbourne and Sheppey and runs an anti-litter poster competition.